Australian election: Albanese 'ready to serve' as Labor wins; Morrison quits as Lib leader

 He thanked "each and every one" of the "true believers of the Australian Labour Party" and the "mighty trade union movement".

-He also thanked his "proudest achievement" - his son Nathan - and his his girlfriend Jodi Haydon.
+He also thanked his "proudest achievement" - his son Nathan - and his girlfriend Jodi Haydon.

 He wished outgoing PM Scott Morrison and his family well and thanked him for his service.